 FUNDING AREAS: Animals, education, human services, religion

-PROFILE: The Robert W. Knox Sr. and Pearl Wallis Knox Charitable Foundation was established in 1964 in Texas.
+PROFILE: Established in 1964, the Robert W. Knox Sr. and Pearl Wallis Knox Charitable Foundation is a private foundation in Texas.
 Robert Knox Jr., a Houston resident, founded it in memory of his parents.
 Robert Sr. was a physician in Houston and married Pearl, who was from Galveston, in 1892.
 Robert Sr. was the president of the Texas State Medical Association and Chief Surgeon for the Southern Pacific Railway.
 He also helped establish hospitals in Houston, San Antonio, and Louisiana.
 Additionally, he was involved in the real estate industry in Houston and was a veteran of both World War I and World War II.
 Today, this family legacy foundation awards grants in the areas of animals, education, human services, and religion.

 Over the years, this foundation has strongly focused its efforts on prevention of cruelty to children and animals.
-According to Foundation Center data, this funder has awarded about 26 grants totaling $102,100 recently.
-Texas groups have received the bulk of support in recent years.
+According to Foundation Center data, this funder has awarded at least 26 grants totaling $102,100 recently.
 Sample Texas grantees include Sherman Interfaith Faring Ministries in League City, Austin College in Sherman, Northwest Assistance Ministries in Houston, and Depression and Bipolar Support Alliance in Houston.
-Most of the Texas grants have been going to Houston-based nonprofits.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)